Coherent high-velocity chiral magnons in the metallic altermagnet CrSb

 Having established a refined spin Hamiltonian that accurately reproduces the spin-wave dispersion along high-symmetry directions, we now turn to the more subtle effect of altermagnetism.
-In the case of the $g$-wave altermagnetism in CrSb, the $11^{th}$ and $12^{th}$ n.n. exchange interactions, $J_{11}$ and $J_{12}$, are equidistant but symmetry-inequivalent and can generate a chiral splitting of the magnon dispersion~\cite{PhysRevB.111.174451}.
-Such a splitting is expected to occur along low-symmetry paths in the BZ, particularly along the $\Gamma$–$L$ direction, and becomes observable only when the difference between these two higher order exchange couplings, $J_{11} - J_{12}$, is non-zero.
-Based on DFT calculations~\cite{PhysRevB.111.174451}, we assumed $J_{12} = 0$, and that $J_{11}$ is AFM.
+In the case of the $g$-wave altermagnetism in CrSb, the $11^{th}$ and $12^{th}$ n.n. exchange pathways are equidistant (see Fig.~\ref{fig:Structure}(a)) but symmetry-inequivalent and can generate a chiral splitting of the magnon dispersion~\cite{PhysRevB.111.174451,kravchuk2025chiral,Beida2025}.
+Such a splitting is expected to occur along low-symmetry paths in the BZ, particularly along the $\Gamma$–$L$ direction, and becomes observable only when the difference between these two higher-order exchange couplings, $J_{11} - J_{12}$, is non-zero.
+Based on DFT calculations~\cite{PhysRevB.111.174451,kravchuk2025chiral}, we assumed $|J_{12}| > |J_{11}|$, and that $J_{12}$ is AFM.

-To visualize this spin splitting, we simulated the spin-wave spectrum within the ($H K$,$\text{-}2K$,2.85) scattering plane assuming $J_{11}=0$, 1, 2, and 4~meV.
+To visualize this spin splitting, we simulated the spin-wave spectrum within the ($H K$,$\text{-}2K$,2.85) scattering plane assuming $J_{12}=0$, 1, 2, and 3~meV.
 These predictions are shown in Fig.~\ref{fig:Splitting}(a), alongside the experimental INS data acquired at an energy transfer of 180~meV in Fig.~\ref{fig:Splitting}(b).
 The emergence of six-fold spin-wave splitting is clearly established along the six symmetrically equivalent $(H, 0, 2.85)$ directions ($\Gamma$-BZ corner).
-In contrast, such splitting is absent along the $(K,\text{-}2K,2.85)$ directions ($\Gamma$-BZ centre edge), where instead brighter, more localized intensity spots are observed.
+In contrast, such splitting is absent along the $(K,\text{-}2K,2.85)$ directions ($\Gamma$-BZ edge center), where instead brighter, more localized intensity spots are observed.
 This six-fold distribution of spectral weight is a signature of $g$-wave altermagnets.
-It is important to note that the observed intensity modulation in this energy range cannot be produced by any exchange couplings below $J_{11}$ (SI Fig. S7 and S8) \cite{PhysRevB.111.174451}.
+It is important to note that the observed intensity modulation in this energy range cannot be produced by any exchange couplings below $J_{11}$ (Fig. S8 and S9)~\cite{PhysRevB.111.174451}.